ayomidebajo/sendIT/README.md

 Next type `ifconfig` this command helps to tell you your machine's ip addr.
 Just look out for the Key `CSUM>` you'll see it beside "inet" (i.e "inet 198:991:900:00).
 Copy this or keep it somewhere.
 Then add the port number to it (i.e 198:991:900:00:8080).
 This is what the sender will use in the argument for the port address when sending.

-To send, go back to the project directory, in another laptop to test out this functionality of sending to a different computer (you also open another terminal instead).
+To send, go back to the project directory, in another laptop to test out this functionality of sending to a different computer (you can also open another terminal instead).
 To run the sender's functionality type `cargo run FILENAME PORT_ADDRESS`

 Sender will be asked to input one more command "-c" to finally send the file.